Social Security Tribunal of Canada

 • talk with the CEIC to try and resolve some of your differences

-1 of 3 things happens:
+One of three things happens:

 • You might decide to withdraw (cancel) your appeal.